shasankp000/AI-Player/README.md

 ---
 # Usage

-## This section will guide you to setup the mod, since a distributable jar file doesn't exist yet.
+## If you want to manually build and test this project, follow from step 1.

-## Once the jar file is available, go directly to step 6.
+## For playing the game, download the jar file either from modrinth or the releases section and go directly to step 6.

 Step 1.
 Download Java 21.